hoppinjohnz/functional-react-spa-starter/README.md

 `redux-thunk` is used to handle asynchronous actions. `redux-thunk` is redux middleware.
 It allows us to write our action creators as thunks (functions that return functions) rather than functions that return actions.
 The returned functions are then executed by `redux-thunk` middleware, passing `dispatch` and `getState` as arguments.
 They can have side effects like executing asynchronous API calls.
 With `dispatch` and `getState` they can also dispatch actions and read the current state.

-## react-router
+## react-router-redux

-`react-router` is used to handle client side routing.
-It provides a convenient interface to match URL paths to route components. `react-router-redux` is included to bind the router state to redux by placing a `routerReducer` on the root reducer so that any redux connected component has scope to the current route and history. `react-router-redux` also includes a `push` function that navigates to a path by dispatching a redux action.
+`react-router-redux` is used to handle client side routing.
+It is the redux-integrated version of the popular `react-router` and provides a convenient interface to match URL paths to route components. `react-router-redux` binds the router state to redux by placing a `routerReducer` on the root reducer so that any redux connected component has scope to the current route and history.
+It also includes a `push` function that navigates to a path by dispatching a redux action.

 ## route based code splitting with webpack based on dynamic imports